 Tip!
-Take 5 minutes before you start studying, take a comfortable position in a chair or lay down, close your eyes and start imagining the successful results of your work.
+Take 5 minutes before you start studying, take a comfortable position in a chair or lay down, close your eyes and begin imagining the successful results of your work.
 You’ll feel more motivated right away.

 - Take a Power Nap

 Taking a nap before studying can help you feel refreshed and motivated.
-A report posted by NBC News shows that a short nap before working/studying results in an immediate alertness and increased cognitive performance for almost 3 hours.
+A report posted by NBC News shows that a short nap before working/studying results in immediate alertness and increased cognitive performance for almost 3 hours.